Master’s Level Practicum/Internship Training Program

 - Maintain a professional demeanor with members, colleagues, and collateral contacts consistent with organization’s ethics and code of conduct guidelines.

-Interested candidates should email application materials, including a cover letter, curriculum vitae, two letters of recommendation and official transcripts to ccollins@chicagocounseling.org.
+Applications will be accepted starting December 1st, 2024 until the positions are filled.
+Interested students should email application materials, including a cover letter, curriculum vitae/resume, two letters of recommendation and official transcripts to ccollins@chicagocounseling.org.

 Clinical Director